 Earth’s magnetic field gives us a layer out in space called the magnetosphere.
 Here are some key points of the magnetosphere:

 - The main role of the magnetosphere is that it deflects the most harmful solar rays shielding us from the sun.

 - Without the magnetosphere, it would strip away Earth from its protective layers like the ozone layer.

-- Earth’s magnetic field lines orientate which disrupt GPS, communication networks and electrical power grids.
+- Earth’s magnetic field can disrupt GPS, communication networks, and electrical power grids.

 Chapter 1.
 What is the magnetosphere?

 We divide the magnetosphere into separate parts.
 Here are some definitions of the structure of the magnetosphere:

 1. BOW SHOCK is the outermost layer of the magnetosphere.

 2. MAGNETOSHEATH is the area between the magnetopause and bow shock.

 3. MAGNETOPAUSE is where Earth’s magnetic field is in balance with incoming solar winds.